-Electronic Order means that Fingrid orders a Balancing Bid submitted by the Balancing Service Provider on the Balancing Energy Market.
-The order takes place by sending a message to the Balancing Service Provider or its authorised representative.
+Electronic Activation means that Fingrid activates a Balancing Bid submitted by the Balancing Service Provider on the mFRR energy Market.
+The activation takes place by sending a message to the Balancing Service Provider or its authorised representative.

 Energy Fee refers to the compensation paid for the activation of the reserve.